Healthcare & Health Insurance in Norway

 When we asked expats and global nomads about the quality of medical care in Norway, they replied:

 "Norway has a comprehensive public healthcare system that provides a wide range of services, including primary care, specialist care, hospital care, mental health services, and preventive health services.
 The quality of public healthcare in Norway is generally high, with a focus on preventive care and patient-centered care.
 Foreign residents in Norway have access to the public healthcare system, although they may need to pay a fee for some services.
 Expats in Norway can use the public healthcare system by registering with a local doctor and obtaining a health insurance card.
-This card allows them to access the same services as Norwegian citizens, including free or discounted doctor visits, hospital stays, and prescription medications," said one digital nomad in Norway.
+This card allows them to access the same services as Norwegian citizens, including free or discounted doctor visits, hospital stays, and prescription medications," said one member in Norway.

 Get Quote